 An employer may terminate the contract of employment for any reason and without notice during any probationary period an employee is required to undertake.
+This position will change following introduction of legislative changes in June 2021.

 Otherwise, an employee's contract of employment cannot generally be terminated by an employer unless there is a valid reason for termination connected with the ability, performance or conduct of the employee or the operational requirements of the employer's business.
-If such circumstances exist, then pursuant to the Employment Act, an employee is entitled to receive: a week's notice where the employee is paid each week;

-two weeks' notice where the employee is paid every two weeks; and one month in any other case.
+If such circumstances exist, then pursuant to the Employment Act, an employee is entitled to receive: a week's notice where the employee is paid each week; two weeks' notice where the employee is paid every two weeks; and one month in any other case.

 The provisions of notice do not apply where an employee has reached retirement age or where the notice periods are regulated by the contract itself or by a collective agreement or otherwise by an agreement between an employer and the employee.
 Additionally, they do not apply where the giving of longer notice periods is customary, given the nature of the functions of the work performed by the employee.
 In practice it is not unusual to see three months' notice provisions for professional/skilled employees.